TasCL/ggdmc/README.md

 # DMC with Graphic Grammar, Parallel Computing and C++ Capabilities

-ggdmc implements hierarchical Bayesian model of evidence accumulation model (EAM).
+ggdmc implements hierarchical Bayesian, evidence accumulation model (HB-EAM).
 This release includes drift-diffusion model (Ratcliff, 1978).
 This DDM implements Voss, Rothermund, and Voss's (2004) equations based on their fast-dm 30.2 C functions as C++ functions.

 ggdmc is derived from Andrew Heathcote's Dynamiuc Model of Choice (DMC), which has also implemented numerous other EAMs.
-Similar to DMC, ggdmc uses differential evolution Markov Chain Monte Carlo sampler to search optimal theta and phi that maximise posterior likelihood.
-See NEWS for new features
+Identical to DMC, ggdmc uses differential evolution Markov Chain Monte Carlo sampler to search optimal theta and phi that maximise posterior likelihood.

 ## Quick Getting Started
 Below shows a simple example extract from Andrew Heathcote's DMC workshop materials.
-For further details,
+For further details, please see R help pages in this package.

 ```
 require(ggdmc)